 Mollie is currently on the Editorial Board for Enquiry: The ARCC Journal for Architectural Research and was Web Master for the European Architectural History Network (EAHN) from 2009-2015 and was on the Editorial Team for Architectural Histories: the open access journal of the EAHN.
 She gained her B.Arch with Honours from Pratt Institute and her MA in Histories and Theories of Architecture with Distinction from the AA.
 She is currently a PhD candidate in Architecture at the Bartlett, UCL where her work received the CCA’s Collection Research Grant in 2015.

 Mollie actively writes for and edits books and articles about architectural design, history and theory.
 She has worked with Phaidon Press, RCA, Journal of Architecture, Routledge and AA Publications and in 2017 published a book with Laurence King Publishing on the life of Antoni Gaudi titled This is Gaudi.
-She is currently working on a book with DETAIL titled Robotic Building: Architecture in the Age of Automation.
+She is currently working on a book on architecture and automation with colleagues in Design Computation Lab.

 Jeroen van Ameijde

 Jeroen van Ameijde is Design Tutor in MArch Unit 19 at The Bartlett, a Unit Master at the Architectural Association and partner and director at Urban Systems, an office specialising in generative architecture.